-As we shall explain, Phase I is likely to begin in August 2025, triggered by the effective date of the final DFARS 252.204-7021 rule.
+As we shall explain, CMMC Phase I is likely to begin in September 2025, triggered by the effective date of the final DFARS 252.204-7021 contract clause.
 Don't think "self-assessment" in CMMC Phase I is the same old email "yes" and wink in previous years.
 The DoD is intentionally ratcheting down Organizations Seeking Affirmation (OSAs) to ensure they are accountable for their current status while feeling the pressure to fully meet requirements.